sumeet/expect/README.markdown

 # expect, a Python testing library

 ### TODO: create a setup.py and put this on PyPI.
-Sorries!
+Sorry!

 This library has two features I wanted to copy from RSpec.